larsjuhljensen/JensenLab/_pages/training_textmining.md

 _Are the overrepresented terms more specific than those with the highest counts?_

 These types of analyses are by no means limited to tissues.
 If the task asks for it, equivalent analyses can be done for, e.g., diseases or environmental descriptors.
-Perform an enrichment analysis for diseases using a **Z-score cutoff** of **4.0**.
-The slightly lower cutoff reflects that the text-mined associations between diseases and organisms are not quite as strong as those between tissues and organisms.
+Perform an enrichment analysis for diseases using a **Z-score cutoff** of **5.0**.

 _Which is the most significantly overrepresented disease?_